-The Elementary Department continues to perform the traditional functions of childhood education.
-The department’s objective focuses on the acquisition of knowledge and the development of basic attitudes, habits and skills that will enable pupils to use their potentials in higher studies in school and at home, participation in the community work and in various arts, expansion and strengthening of the acquired knowledge, attitudes and skills in order for pupils to be productive citizens of the country.
+The Elementary Department performs the traditional functions of childhood education.
+The Department’s objective focuses on the acquisition of knowledge and the development of basic attitudes, habits and skills that will enable pupils to use their potentials in higher studies in school and at home, participation in community work and in various arts, and expansion and strengthening of these acquired knowledge, attitudes and skills in order for pupils to be productive citizens of the country in the future.